ocaml-community/awesome-ocaml/README.md

 - [Extension Points, or how OCaml is becoming more like Lisp](https://blogs.janestreet.com/extension-points-or-how-ocaml-is-becoming-more-like-lisp)
 - [Syntax extensions without Camlp4: let's do it!](http://www.lexifi.com/blog/syntax-extensions-without-camlp4-lets-do-it)
 - [MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html) – an OCaml dialect for multi-stage programming.
+- [camlp5](http://camlp5.gforge.inria.fr/) - Camlp5 is a preprocessor-pretty-printer of OCaml.
+- [camlp4](http://caml.inria.fr/pub/docs/manual-camlp4/manual002.html) - Camlp4 is part of the standard OCaml distribution and is different from Camlp5.

 ## Networking